 During the residency, most meals will be provided by the Jenkins MBA program.
 Travel and lodging expenses and reservations are the responsibility of the student.
 More details will be provided shortly so you may plan accordingly.

 Raleigh Residency Dates

-- The Raleigh Residency #2 options will be announced via email and will be offered twice a year in March and June.
+- The spring 2020 Raleigh Residency #2 will take place March 9-11, 2020.
 Students must attend one Raleigh Residency #2 session prior to graduation.